 How is subcorneal pustular dermatosis diagnosed?

-Skin swabs or scrapings may be taken to rule out a skin infection, and blood tests to look for an underlying illness
+Skin swabs or scrapings may also be taken to rule out a skin infection, and blood tests to look for an underlying illness

 Can subcorneal pustular dermatosis be cured?

 Presently there is no cure, but subcorneal pustular dermatosis can usually be controlled with medication.